Rediffusion Television: History

-Radio Rediffusion was officially founded in 1949 as a highly successful wired radio station run by the Rediffusion company.
-The radio service was highly successful with its main competitor Commercial Radio.
+Radio Rediffusion was officially founded in 1949 as a wired radio station run by the Rediffusion company.
+The radio service was highly successful against its main competitor, Commercial Radio.
 Some of the early contents included plays, stories, concerts and Cantonese operas.
-The broadcasts were some of the main attraction in Hong Kong tea shops.
+The broadcasts were one of the main attractions in Hong Kong tea shops.
 One of the most famous broadcasters was Li Ngaw: another was Uncle Ray, the pioneering DJ.

 It later became a subscription cable television station on 29 May 1957, becoming the first television station in a colony of the British Empire, as well as the first television station in a predominantly Chinese city.
-It initially offered a four-hour-per-day English language and Chinese language service.
+It initially offered a four-hour-per-day English-language and Chinese-language service.
 The installation fee during its launch was HK$25, with an equipment rental fee of $45, and a monthly subscription charge of $36.

 The charge was considered expensive, at a time when the average worker in Hong Kong earned HK$100 per month.
-Hong Kong tea shops once again provided an outlet for the broadcasts to the working class who could not afford the subscription fees.
+Hong Kong tea shops again provided an outlet for the broadcasts to the working class who could not afford the subscription fees.

+By 1962, 150,000 viewers were Rediffusion Television subscribers.